-Nasratha to the every Friday to sel l She carried them so they wouldn't break stall was beside a flower , so lots of people flowers, saw her eggs and bought them.
-Last week, though, the flower stall wasn't open, and no one came near her stall just walked past without I ooking!
-Sł ne was really
+Nasratha to the every Friday v to sell She carried them so they w ouldn't break stall was s beside a flower , so lots of people came to look at the he f lowers, sav w her eggs and bou ght them.
+Last wee k, though, the flo wer stall wasn't open, an d no one came near her stall just walked past without look king!
+She was really

+Lesson Title: Reading Skills Theme: Reading

+Development: Skimming

-Lesson Title: Reading Skills Development: Skimming Theme: Reading Lesson Number: L1-L007 Class/Level: SSS 1 Time: 40 minutes
+Lesson Number: L1-L007 Class/Level: SSS 1 Time: 40 minutes